M4rotte/docker-centreon/README.md

 ### Database image

 It’s based on Alpine and it’s not as complete as the Debian based official MariaDB docker image.
-To run Centreon you may (and probably should) use the offical image for your backend.
+To run Centreon you may (and probably should) use the official image for your backend.

 MariaDB is installed from the packages available in Alpine 3.6.

 ### Central image

-Running Centreon _à la_ Docker, with separated PHP and Web servers, seems a bit out of hand, at least for me.
+Running Centreon with separated PHP and Web servers, seems a bit out of hand, at least for me.
 To simplify the problem I will try to have one container with all the necessary things.
 This image will, at first, be a Centreon poller too.

 In the first place, I stick to Apache for the web server.
 Nginx may be another good choice to consider.
 I find it quite simpler to configure and operate, but being unaware of how Centreon is dependent of Apache I stay with the latter.